jgeldart/verity/README.md

 direct and indirect objects in English) and use named parameters with keys that read like prepositional phrases (such as `with_domain` or `at_least`).

+## Lazy Parameters

+Often we want to validate based on data only available at run-time, and often specific to the record being validated.
+Named predicate parameters in Verity support lazy evaluation using blocks.
+A block-valued parameter is evaluated at validation time to produce a value, which is then set on that predicate.
+The blocks may, optionally, take a parameter which is set to the record instance being validated.
+This may be used to retrieve attribute values at run-time.

+    class Message
+      verifiable

+      attr_accessor :length, :message
+      message_must have_length, :exactly => lambda{|r| r.length}
+    end

+In fact, this usage is so important that we have a sugar defined for it using a method `the`:

+    class Message
+      verifiable

+      attr_accessor :length, :message
+      message_must have_length, :exactly => the(:length)
+    end

+It is planned to support this for positional parameters as well very shortly but this hasn't been implemented yet.

 [RSpec]: http://rspec.info/
 [Semantic Attributes]: http://github.com/cainlevy/semantic-attributes/